devops-collective-inc/monad-manifesto-annotated/manuscript/chapter-6-the-monad-shell-msh.md

 In addition to writing traditional functions, users can use the scripting capabilities of MSH to write their own Cmdlets and to add or override verbs to existing CmdLet Nouns.

 ___

 **Notes**

-[^9]: Msh will be able to seamlessly invoke legacy commands and legacy shells will be able to seamless invoke Msh CmdLets.
+[^6-1]: ORIGINAL: Msh will be able to seamlessly invoke legacy commands and legacy shells will be able to seamless invoke Msh CmdLets.
 (Msh will provide a mechanism to export CmdLets for access from the legacy shells)